ManasWasTaken/ChitChat/frontend/README.md

 # Getting Started with ChitChat

-ChitChat is a real-time chat application that enables users to connect and communicate instantly.
+ChitChat is a modern real-time chat application that enables users to connect and communicate instantly.
 Built with the MERN stack, it offers a seamless messaging experience with features like real-time messaging, user authentication, and group chat functionality.
-Whether you're looking to chat one-on-one or in groups, ChitChat provides a intuitive platform for all your communication needs.
+Whether you're looking to chat one-on-one or in groups, ChitChat provides a secure and intuitive platform for all your communication needs.

 ## Features